targetteal/o2-pt/rule-book.md

 ## Sync Mode

-The goal of the _Sync Mode_ is to quickly process _Tensions_ into actions, projects, information requests and information sharing.
+The goal of the _Sync Mode_ is to quickly process _Tensions_ that don't require the _Circle_ to update its _Organizational Structure_.
+Typical outputs of the _Sync Mode_ include actions, projects, information requests and information sharing.

 The _Facilitator_ starts by asking the _Secretary_ to build a list of _Tensions_ to process.
 Each person feeling a _Tension_ must label it using two or three words aloud.
 The _Secretary_ then records the label, along with the name of the participant.